Protein Structure Prediction

 - Foundation Models for Biology: ESMFold and the protein language model lineage

-- Antibody and Biologic Design: Antibody-specific limitations of generic structure models
+- Antibodies and biologics: Antibody-specific limitations of generic structure models

 - Variant Effect Prediction: AlphaMissense and structure-informed variant classification